 In the TLD method, Zdenek use an online learning method to get the feature of the target.
-Regardless of rotation and tilt, it works well.
+Even if the camera was rotated or tilted, it could track the target.
 We will add an off-line learning part before the UAV takes off.
 The UAV will get features about the ground robot.
-Specially, the forwardsight camera is trained with side-looking images of target while the down-sight camera with down-looking images.
+Specially, the forward-sight camera is trained with side-looking images of target while the down-sight camera with down-looking images.